-Part Description Host Channel A, B There are two Fibre host channels (A and B) which can be use to connect to Fibre HBA on the Host system, or to connect to FC switch.
+Part Description Host Channel A, B Two host channels (A and B) are available and can be use to connect to SAS HBA on the Host system, or to connect to SAS switch.
 SAS Expansion Port Use for expansion; connect to the SAS In Port of a JBOD subsystem.
-Debug Port RJ-11 port; Use to check controller debug messages.
-Monitor Port RJ-11 port; Use to manage the RAID subsystem via serial terminal console.
-R-Link Port 10/100 Ethernet RJ-45 port; Use to manage the RAID subsystem via network and web browser.
+Debug Port Use to check controller debug messages.
+Monitor Port Use to manage the RAID subsystem via serial terminal console.
+R-Link Port Use to manage the RAID subsystem via network and web browser.

-Indicator LED Color Description Host Channel A, B Status LEDs: Link LED and Activity LED Green Link LED: Indicates Host Channel has connected or linked.
-Blink Blue Activity LED: Indicates the Host Channel is busy and being accessed.
+Indicator LED Color Description Host Channel A, B Activity LED Green Indicates Host Channel has connected or linked.
+Blue Indicates the Host Channel is busy and being accessed.
 SAS Expander Activity LED Green Indicates expander has connected or linked.
 Blue Indicates the expander is busy and being accessed.
 Fault LED Blink RED Indicates that controller has failed.
 CTRL Heartbeat LED Blink Green Indicates that controller is working fine.
 Solid Green Indicates that controller is hung.

-In replacing the failed Controller Module, refer to section 6.3.2 of this manual.
+In replacing the failed Controller Module, refer to section 6.3.1 of this manual.